 - Located in a strip mall near Wal-Mart off of Wake Forest Road.

 - Great selection of unusual fresh vegetables, especially Thai and Vietnamese greens & herbs, fresh lime leaves, tiny Thai eggplant, squash, bamboo shoots, mustard greens.
 Selection varies by the day and season.
 Extensive frozen foods including frozen fresh coconut milk and frozen seafood.
 Good selection of cooking utensils, condiments, seasonings, other Asian groceries.
-Atmosphere: Local grocery with export business, owner friendly and helpful.
+Atmosphere: Local grocery with export business, somewhat cluttered but fully stocked, owner friendly and helpful.